Collaborative Propagation on Multiple Instance Graphs for 3D Instance Segmentation with Single-point Supervision: Method

 \subsection{Network Architecture}

-Our network uses a shared U-Net backbone and two separate branches for point-level semantic feature learning and instance segment's centroid regression.
+Our network takes point cloud $\bm P \in \mathbb{R}^{N \times 3}$ as input where $N$ is the number of points in $\bm P$.
+It uses a shared U-Net backbone and two separate branches for point-level semantic feature learning and instance centroid regression.
 In the semantic branch, a self-attention based module is used to further enhance semantic features, especially for those regions without supervision.
-Following that, our proposed \textbf{Cross-Graph Competing Random Walks (CGCRW)} algorithm leverages learned feature and existing ground-truth weak labels to generate instance-level pseudo labels.
-With refined weak labels, the network can be further trained for predicting better features, and thus benefit RWSeg again.
+Following that, our proposed \textbf{Cross-Graph Competing Random Walks (CRW)} algorithm leverages learned features and existing ground-truth weak labels to generate instance-level pseudo labels.
+With refined weak labels, the network can be further trained to produce better features.
 All proposed modules are within the unified framework, as shown in Figure \ref{fig:CGCRW_Pipeline}.